The dog painter of Henley completes 2000 portraits of dogs of Henley-on Thames in the UK

 As well as continuing with his love for animals especially dogs -Clive said “ the new studio gives me so much more freedom the lighting is amazing I can create theatre lighting or use hi-light spots or just use natural light - this flexibility is so exciting as I can literally get any size canvas in this studio.

-“I will as always support my charities and continue to use this new facility as a private studio and accept private commissions - now nothing is too small”.
+“I will as always support my charities and continue to use this new facility as a private studio and accept private commissions - now nothing is to small.”

-Dogs and owners can now come to Clive's new studio at Greys Meadow Studio Rotherfield Greys Oxfordshire RG9 4QJ or arrange sittings with Clive direct or email him clive.hemsley@livedesigns.co or call him on 07702494424 or go to his web site www.thedogportraitartist.co.uk or www.clivehemsley.com.
+Dogs and owners can now come to Clives new studio at Greys Meadow Studio Rotherfield Greys Oxfordshire RG9 4QJ or arrange sittings with Clive direct or email him clive.hemsley@livedesigns.co or call him on 07702494424 go to his web site www.thedogportraitartist.co.uk or www.clivehemsley.com

 Remember a dog painting is for forever - not just for Christmas.